lbs1022/gen-711-final-/README.md

   - Now with trimmed reads, we can assemble the genome and get contigs by utilizing an assembly program
   - We are using a program called SPAdes, which is pretty efficient at assembling bacterial genomes
-  - We also used nohup and & in combination as this program takes a while to compute and it allows the program to run even if we turn off out computers
+  - We also used nohup and & in combination, as this program takes a while to compute and it allows the program to run even if we turn off our computers

     <details>
       <summary>code</summary>